The absolute hardest part about building any business, right? And it’s no different for virtual assistants.

 When you get started with your referral campaign, focus on the lowest hanging fruit: email your friends, family, acquaintances, past clients, past projects, past co-workers, and other people you have a relationship with and ask for a referral.

-(Gina’s Tip: Using your social network is one of the first steps you should try when starting a business. there’s a reason we dedicate lesson-time to that in the 30 Days or Less to Virtual Assistant Success course – it works!)
+(Gina’s Tip: Using your social network is one of the first steps you should try when starting a business. there’s a reason we dedicate lesson-time to that in VA Foundations, our cornerstone course in The #FullyBookedVA System – it works!)

 2. Know What to Say